Polish Americans: 2020 Census

 The third highest ranking state is Michigan.
 Its alone population of 256,398 comprised 9.5% of the national figure in 2020.
 The combination population of 752,515 was 8.8% of the national total.
 The population is concentrated in the three contiguous counties of Macomb, Wayne, and Oakland.
 These three counties were the third, fourth, and fifth largest in the United States respectively.
 Their populations for both the alone and combination categories were close.

 Pennsylvania had the fourth highest ranking population in 2020.
 Its alone population was 206,264 and its combination total was 710,565.
 The Polish American population is very dispersed in the commonwealth.
 Allegheny County had 12.3% of the alone and 14.6% of the combination population in Pennsylvania, lower ratios for the leading county compared to the top three states.
 Other counties of note were Luzerne, Philadelphia, Bucks, and Montgomery.

-Other states with 5% of the total Polish American population in either category were Florida, New Jersey, Wisconsin, and California.
+Other states with 5% of the total Polish American population in either category were Florida, New Jersey, Wisconsin, Minnesota and California.